cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 avoid corruption of docker files (see commands below).
 Restart the service or container to run the Test Suite.**

-If you forget to stop the service/container before shutting down or restarting your computer (or an update restarts it) and Docker fails to restart, try each of the following in order:
+If you forget to stop the service/container before shutting down or restarting your computer (or an update restarts it) and Docker fails to restart, try each of the following in order.
+After check if it runs after each:

-- restart LSXX
+- If LSXXMANAGER is installed your system restart it – see section 4, Verify LXSSMANAGER
 - stop and restart the Docker Service
 - restart the computer
 - If that fails, clean out Docker and rebuild the Test Runner.
 See II section 2.1  “To cleanout Docker and rebuild the Test Suite“ below.